hussin-sobhy/article-explorer/README.md

 streamlit run main.py
 ```

-2. Enter up to 3 news article URLs in the sidebar.
+2. Enter up to 3 article URLs in the sidebar.

 3. Click "Process URLs" to analyze the articles.